Skip to content

 Monitoring feeds alerting.
 Alerting feeds response.
 Response feeds postmortems.
 Postmortems feed prevention.
 Each revolution of the loop makes the system more resilient.

 AI coding needs the same architecture.
-Not better models.
-Better feedback loops.
+Better feedback loops, not better models.

 The Flywheel

-Here's the pattern that emerged from 7,400+ commits across 31 repos:
+This pattern emerged from thousands of commits across my production repos:

 Session → Learnings → Knowledge Base → Next Session